raspberrypilearning/electricity-generation/en/step_4.md

 --- /task ---

-You may have noticed how the sprites seem invisible.
-The sprites use the `say`{:class="block3looks"} block as titles but you cannot see the sprites themselves.
-This is because the sprites are the same colour grey as the backdrop.
-You now need to create a sprite which is a grey square.
+You may have noticed how the sprites do not appear to have a graphic.
+This is because the graphic is a small grey square, the same colour as the backdrop.

+Because the sprites’ graphics are invisible, when the sprites moves in the program you only see their related actions of the `Pen`{:class="block3extensions"} and the speech bubble and not the sprite itself.
+You now need to create an invisible sprite graphic which is a grey square, the same colour as the backdrop.

 --- task ---